psanders/fonoster/README.md

 * Docker 17.03+
 * GCloud SDK

-To correctly run the application in a local environment you must create the following directories and share those files with Docker.
+To correctly run the infrastructure in a local environment you must create the following directories and share those files with Docker.

 ```